FolkComputer/folk/README.md

 1. Vulkan testing (optional):
      1. Try `vulkaninfo` and see if it works.
-          1. On a Pi 4, if vulkaninfo reports "Failed to detect any valid GPUs in the current config", add `dtoverlay=vc4-kms-v3d` to the bottom of `/boot/firmware/config.txt`.
+          1. On a Pi, if vulkaninfo reports "Failed to detect any valid GPUs in the current config", add `dtoverlay=vc4-kms-v3d` to the bottom of `/boot/firmware/config.txt`.
              (<https://raspberrypi.stackexchange.com/questions/116507/open-dev-dri-card0-no-such-file-or-directory-on-rpi4>)